-Total fund balance for the Governmental Funds totaled \$68.1 million at September 30, 2009.
-This is a total decrease of \$7.3 million or approximately 9.6%.
+Total fund balance for the Governmental Funds totaled \$59.4 million at September 30, 2010.
+This is a total decrease of \$8.6 million or approximately 12.7%.

 The general fund is the chief operating fund of the Agency.
-The fund balance of the Agency's general fund decreased by \$1.5 million during the current fiscal year.
-This decrease is due primarily to the increase in funds appropriated and transferred to the Debt Service Fund of \$1.1 million for debt service payments combined with the \$0.4 million increase in the General Fund expenditures.
-All other factors such as revenue and the current year transfer to the Capital Projects Fund based on the Capital Improvement Plan and Capital Budget remained relatively stable.
+The fund balance of the Agency's general fund increased by \$3.4 million during the current fiscal year.
+This increase is due primarily to the decrease of \$7 million in the amount transferred to the Capital Projects Fund based on the Capital Improvement Plan and Capital Budget while tax increment revenue only decreased by approximately \$3 million.
+All other factors such as expenditures, funds appropriated and transferred to the Debt Service Fund and the other revenue streams remained relatively stable.
+Therefore, actual revenues exceeded the actual expenditures and other financing uses by \$3.4 million.